-In these delicious sausage and arugula stuffed shells: sausage, garlic wilted arugula is mixed with creamy ricotta and fresh mozzarella and stuffed into shells and topped with a homemade chunky tomato sauce.
+In these delicious Sausage and Arugula Stuffed Shells; italian sausage, garlic and wilted arugula is mixed with creamy ricotta and fresh mozzarella and stuffed into shells.
+If that wasn’t already incredible, the whole this is then topped with a homemade chunky tomato sauce and cheese.

 I hate saying goodbye to a fantastic weekend.

 They always go by way to fast, yet Monday through Friday just sort of drags.
 Why is that?
 Saturday, Pat and I along with 3 other couples (and also our closest friends) went to Michigan Escape Games.
 We were locked in a room and had to find clues, solve puzzles and get out of the room in under 1 hour.
 Since we were in the CSI room, where a horriffic murder happened, we also had to solve the crime.

 It was the most fun I’ve had in quite a while.
 We’ve all been friends for EVER, so working together was easy with a lot of laughs.
 We did end up getting out of the room with 4.58 minutes on the clock but we did not solve the crime.
 Womp-womp.

 Call me gumshoe because I love those kinds of things, puzzle-solving is in my DNA.
 Sort of like cheesy stuffed shells.